What’s Brand Messaging? (You Need It BEFORE Copywriting)

 That’s why, before starting a project, they’ll get you to fill in a brief.
 If you’ve never thought about your brand messaging, though, you won’t be able to do that.
 Or you’d end up giving extremely vague answers… which would then lead to extremely vague copy.

 For example, before becoming a brand messaging consultant as well as a copywriter, I worked with clients who’d answer like “oh, we REALLY care.”
 The question?
 “What sets you apart from your competitors.”
+You can see why that wouldn’t be enough, now, can’t you?

-Or a fellow copywriter told me that a client expected her to nail their tone of voice even though all they had told her about it was: “our tone of voice?
-We’re like an oat milk latte.”
+Or a fellow copywriter told me that a client expected her to nail their personality even though all they had told her about it was “We’re like an oat milk latte.”

 3. You’d end up confusing your audience whenever you write or talk about your business